GrahamArden/notes/personal/camper_checklist.md

 _These should be kept in the van, but it's best to check_

-- Camping towels
+- 2 x Camping towels
-- Camp chairs
+- 2 x Camp chairs
 - Collapsible tables (Large/small)
 - Levelling chocks
 - Short hose (for filling water tank)